-B. One alternate member who shall be a judge or an active retired judge of the District Court who shall serve whenever a member of the Committee from that Court is recused or is otherwise unavailable to participate in Committee action;

-C. One alternate member who shall be an attorney at law admitted to practice in the State of Maine who shall serve whenever an attorney member is recused or is otherwise unable to participate in Committee action;

-D. One alternate member who shall be a representative of the general public of the State of Maine, and not an attorney or a member of the judiciary, who and shall serve whenever a public member of the

-Committee is recused or is otherwise unable to participate in Committee actions; and

-E. One alternate member who shall be a judge of the Probate Courts who shall serve whenever a member of the Committee from those Courts is recused or is otherwise unavailable to participate in Committee action.

-3. The Committee may establish such offices, employ an Executive Secretary a Committee Counsel and additional legal counsel, and make arrangements for such secretarial administrative and other assistance as the Committee shall reasonably require.

-4. The Committee shall have an operating budget approved by the Chief Justice of the Supreme Judicial Court, and expenses of the Committee shall be paid from appropriations of funds to the Judicial Department through the budget of the state courts.

-5. The Supreme Judicial Court shall appoint a chairperson of the Committee and, from time to time, the Committee may designate from its members a vice chairperson and secretary.
-A quorum of the Committee shall consist of five members, and no action shall be taken by the Committee except by vote of a majority of the full Committee.

-5A.
-The Committee shall make public any rules of general applicability adopted by it for the conduct of its operations under this Order.
+- B. One alternate member shall be a judge or an active retired judge of the District Court who shall serve whenever a member of the Committee from that Court is recused or is otherwise unavailable to participate in Committee action; - C. One alternate member shall be an attorney at law admitted to practice in the State of Maine who shall serve whenever an attorney member is recused or is otherwise unable to participate in Committee action; - D. One alternate member shall be a representative of the general public of the State of Maine, not an attorney or a member of the judiciary, and shall serve whenever a public member of the Committee is recused or is otherwise unable to participate in Committee actions; and - E. One alternate member shall be a judge of the Probate Courts who shall serve whenever a member of the Committee from those Courts is recused or is otherwise unavailable to participate in Committee action. - 3.
+The Committee may establish such offices, employ a Committee Counsel and additional legal counsel, and make arrangements for such administrative and other assistance as the Committee shall reasonably require. - 4.
+The Committee shall have an operating budget approved by the Chief Justice of the Supreme Judicial Court, and expenses of the Committee shall be paid from appropriations of funds to the Judicial Department through the budget of the state courts. - 5.
+The Supreme Judicial Court shall appoint a chairperson of the Committee and, from time to time, the Committee may designate from its members a vice chairperson and secretary.
+A quorum of the Committee shall consist of five members, and no action shall be taken by the Committee except by vote of a majority of the full Committee. - 5A.
+The Committee shall make public any rules of general applicability adopted by it for the conduct of its operations under this Order. - 6.
+The Committee shall receive and may initiate complaints concerning the performance or misconduct of any judge on the Supreme Judicial Court, the

-6. The Committee shall receive and may initiate complaints concerning the performance or misconduct of any judge on the Supreme Judicial Court, the Superior Court, the District Court, or the Probate Courts.
+Superior Court, the District Court, or the Probate Courts.
 The Committee shall make an initial assessment of a complaint based on its content and on any further information from the complainant or from court records of cases involved in the complaint.
 In special circumstances where the nature of the allegations suggests that prior notice to the person complained against might create a significant risk of compromising the Committee's ability to obtain information necessary to accurately assess the complaint, the Committee may conduct a preliminary investigation, but not involving the use of subpoena power, and designed, to the extent practical, to preserve the confidentiality of the complaint and of the preliminary investigation.
-Unless the complaint is dismissed on the basis of information from the complainant, from the court records, or from any preliminary investigation, the Committee or its designee shall communicate the complaint to the person complained against and shall provide such person with a copy of any written complaint.
-The person complained against shall have reasonable opportunity to respond.
-The Committee shall conduct such further investigation as it deems fit.
+Unless the complaint is dismissed on the basis of information from the complainant, from the court records, or from any preliminary investigation, the Committee or its designee shall communicate the complaint to the person complained against and shall provide such person with a copy of any written complaint. complained against shall have reasonable opportunity to respond.
+Committee shall conduct such further investigation as it deems fit.
 At any stage of such further investigation the Committee shall have subpoena power and may require a person to appear or produce evidence before the Committee, or before its legal counsel or other designee as designated by the Committee through its chairperson, and to provide evidence under oath.
 If the Committee determines that the complaint is unfounded, the Committee shall dismiss the matter, notifying the person complained against and any complainant of its actions.